sswam/allemande/doc/nsfw/intro.md

-# Quick Intro to Adult Content in Ally Chat
+# Quick Intro (NSFW)

+Welcome to Ally Chat, the multi-player AI chat app.

-Ally Chat is a multi-user chat platform with access to numerous AI models.
-It's open source, free to use, and lets you chat with multiple AIs and humans together.
+Ally Chat is open source and free to use.

+You can talk with top AI models from different providers, and realistic AI characters too.

+You can have group chats with several AIs together, and with other people.

+We believe in privacy and free speech, and oppose censorship.

+The app includes models and features for adult entertainment, and is good for other things too.

 The NSFW zone contains sexual material, and is restricted to adults only.

+Free users have access to all models and features, but there are some good perks for supporters too.

+If you'd like to support us, you can [become a patron](https://www.patreon.com/allychat).

-## Getting Help
+## Getting Started

-- Click the *i* help button and talk to Flashi.
-In the help system, AIs have access to the full user guide and can give very detailed help.
+Click the *i* help button at any time, and talk with Flashi.
+In the help system, AIs have access to the full user guide and can give detailed help.

-- In the main public [Ally Chat](/Ally+Chat) room, and the main [NSFW Chat](/nsfw/nsfw) room, AIs can help with some basic info about the app.
+In the main public [Ally Chat](/Ally+Chat) room, and the main [NSFW Chat](/nsfw/nsfw) room, AIs can help with some basic info about the app.

-- Note that in other chat rooms, the AIs don't know anything at all about the app.
+**NOTE**: In other chat rooms, AIs don't know anything at all about the app!

-- You can talk with Sam, the main developer, and other users.
-- Read the [Quick Intro](/intro), or the [User Guide](/guide) for full details on the app, models, characters, and tools.
+Read the [Quick Intro](/intro), then the [User Guide](/guide), for full details on the app, models, characters, and tools.

-- Read this [NSFW Quick Intro](/nsfw/intro), or the [User Guide to Adult Features](/nsfw/guide) for more info about adult features, models, characters, and tools.
+Read this [NSFW Quick Intro](/nsfw/intro), or the [User Guide to Adult Features](/nsfw/guide) for more info about adult features, models, characters, and tools.

-- The advanced mode of the app has many options and features, you can try that when you've mastered the basics.
+The app has advanced modes with many options and features, but please master the basics first.

+Please contact Sam, the main developer, for more help and to give feedback.

 ## Talking with AIs

-- You can address AIs by name:
+Address AIs by name to get their attention:

-  - "hey Ally, you're looking hot!"
+> hey Ally, you're looking hot!
-  - "Can you help run a photoshoot, Flashi?"
+> Can you help run a sexy photoshoot, Flashi?
-  - "@Xilu, draw a sexy nude girl!"
+> Xilu, draw a nude girl!

-- Send an empty "poke" message to continue AI conversations.
-You'll need to do this after Illu writes an AI art prompt for you.
+Send an empty "poke" message to continue AI conversations.
+You'll need to do this after Xilu writes an AI art prompt for you.

-- You can say "someone" for a random AI, or "everyone" for several responses.
+You can say "someone" for a random AI, or "everyone" for several responses.

 ## Select Characters and Tools

 **General Chat**
-- Ally, Barbie, Eva, Evan, Pyrite: chat
+- Ally, Barbie, Callam, Eva, Pyrite: friendly chat
-- Flashi, Gemmi: assistants
+- Flashi, Gemmi: strong assistants
-- Fli, Gemm: concise responses
+- Fli, Gemm: for concise responses

 **AI Art**
 - Xilu: NSFW image prompting
-- Illy, Hily: high quality, realistic, soft-core
+- Illy, Hily: high quality, realistic images, including soft-core
 - Yoni, Coni, Boni: semi-realistic NSFW images
 - Poni: cartoon / anime NSFW images
 - Bigi, Pigi: realistic NSFW images